smpate111/smpate111/README.md

 My main tech stack are Python, C/C++, and Arduino.

-I've got a bunch of projects, but my favorite is the [ROS2 robot](https://github.com/smpate111/mobile_robot).
+I've got a bunch of projects, but my favorite is the [ROS2 mobile robot](https://github.com/smpate111/mobile_robot).

 **Fun Facts:**
 - I have 2 telescopes